taarifa/TaarifaWaterpoints/README.rst

 TaarifaWaterpoints root folder, create a new app: ::

   heroku app:create <name>

-This will add a new Git remote `heroku`, which is used to deploy the app.
+(If you stuck on Heroku installation visit this link Heroku-Dev-Center_) This will add a new Git remote `heroku`, which is used to deploy the app.
 Run `git remote -v` to check.
 To add the remote manually, do: ::